 |Date||Review Date||Lead in School|

-We welcome suggestions for improving our work in school.
+At Buttercup we welcome suggestions for improving our work in school.
 Be assured that, no matter what you want to tell us, our support and respect for your child will not be affected in any way.
 Please tell us of your concern as soon as possible.
 It is difficult for us to investigate an incident or problem properly if it took place some time ago.
 We do appreciate the assistance we receive from parents in addressing any problems that arise.
-We receive very few complaints.
-Problems sometimes arise from misunderstandings which are easily addressed.
-Most concerns and complaints can be sorted out quickly by speaking with your child’s class teacher.
-When parents and teachers treat each other with mutual respect and support, this provides a very good role model for all our children.

 Stage 1: Informal resolution with class teacher